Dr Chua Ying Hwee – CEO & Principal

 Dr Chen Shi has done several research studies in the areas of education, psychology, education management, literature, and history.
 She also participated in, organized and hosted many country-level research projects in China and Singapore.
 An expert in early childhood education, Dr Chen Shi has contributed several influential articles in several publications in China.

-Ms Tan Yan Ni Joy, Head, English Academic Programme
+Ms Tan Yan Ni Joy, Head, English Early Childhood & Business Transformation Programmes

-Ms Tan Yan Ni Joy is the Head of English Academic Programme and a lecturer in KLC International Institute.
-Joy holds a Master of Education (Early Childhood) from Nanyang Technological University – National Institute of Education and has attained the Advanced Certificate in Learning and Performance (ACLP) which qualifies her as a trainer and assessor for adult learners.
+Ms. Tan Yan Ni Joy serves as Head of English Early Childhood & Business Transformation Programmes and Lecturer at the KLC International Institute, bringing extensive expertise in early childhood education.
+She holds a Master of Education (Early Childhood) from Nanyang Technological University’s National Institute of Education and is qualified as a trainer and assessor for adult learners through her Advanced Certificate in Learning and Performance (ACLP).

 Mr Ling Jian, Head, Chinese Language Learning